Troubleshoot IAM policies - AWS Identity and Access Management

 Denying permissions in the visual editor

 By default, the policy that you create using the visual editor allows the actions that you choose.
 To deny the chosen actions instead, choose Switch to deny permissions.
-Because requests are denied by default, we recommend as a security best practice that you allow permissions to only those actions and resources that a user needs.
-You should create a statement to deny permissions only if you want to override a permission separately that is allowed by another statement or policy.
+Because requests are denied by default, we recommend that you allow permissions to only those actions and resources that a user needs.
+You should create a deny statement only if you want to override a permission separately that is allowed by another statement or policy.
 We recommend that you limit the number of deny permissions to a minimum because they can increase the difficulty of troubleshooting permissions.
 For more information about how IAM evaluates policy logic, see Policy evaluation logic.

 Note